Incredibox: Development

-On March 18, 2019, the Incredibox website has been updated with a new interface, revised design and fresh new gameplay.
-The website now features a demo version of the game with the same layout as they did with the paid apps, but users can only play the first four versions.
-The Top 50 chart has can also be viewed on the website showcasing all versions, including the exclusive versions, by many app users all over the world.
-On June 24, a new exclusive seventh version, Jeevan was added to the apps.
+On March 18, 2019, their official website has been updated with a new interface, revised design and fresh new gameplay.
+The website now features a demo section with featured the same layout just as the paid apps, but users can only play the versions: Alpha, Little Miss, Sunrise, and The Love.
+The Top 50 chart has can also be viewed on their website showcasing all versions, including the exclusive versions, by many app users all over the world.

+On June 24, a new exclusive seventh version, Jeevan, was added to their apps.
 On September 20, both SFSG & Incredible Polo released a digital music album called Incredibox: 10th Anniversary.
 This album is a remastered collection of all the 7 versions of Incredibox, celebrating its 10th anniversary.
 A limited edition 12" Vinyl was released on November 25, while a physical CD was released on December 11.

-On December 1, 2020, a new exclusive eighth version, Dystopia was added to the apps.
+On December 1, 2020, a new exclusive eighth version, Dystopia, was added to their apps.
 A remastered music single of Dystopia was released by SFSG & Incredible Polo on March 11, 2021.
 The game was made available on Steam on April 30.
-At the same time, they created an exclusive short film of the whole Dystopia story, with a brand new soundtrack & sound FX, different than from the game, and was released on Incredibox's YouTube page.
+At the same time, they created an exclusive short film of the whole Dystopia story, with a brand new soundtrack & sound FX, different than from the game, and was released on their official YouTube page.

-As of July 2, 2021, the Incredibox app has reached 1 million sales across all stores.
+On July 2, 2021, the Incredibox app has reached 1 million sales across all stores.
 On September 6, Incredibox announced a new music album from SFSG & Incredible Polo called Incredibox: The Unreleased.
 This album of 9 tracks was made during many of the Incredibox's demo phases.
 The digital album was released on October 1, while the physical CD including the limited edition 12" Vinyl was released February 1, 2022.
-On January 1, 2022 Incredibox announced a special new service called Incredibox for Schools.
-This education version of the game is designed for schools in which students and teachers can use via directly from the internet.

-On June 1, Incredibox announced the 1st teaser for the 9th version of its product through all their social media.
-The posts contained a sketch of a potential Incredibox sound design.

-On September 16, Incredibox posted the 2nd teaser for the 9th version through all their social media.
-The post contained vocals and kick, with muted sounds with their filenames.